-V. Interim and/or Protective Measures
+II.
+Interim and/or Protective Measures

 The University is required to and will take interim and/or protective measures at any point during an investigation.
-Interim measures are non-disciplinary and are intended to protect safety and preserve equal access to education.
 These actions are designed to eliminate the harassment/sexual misconduct and prevent its recurrence.
-These measures may include but are not limited to no contact orders, academic accommodations, changes in supervisor or work location, social restrictions, changes in parking locations, increased security, and/or emotional and other support.
-A respondent may be issued an Interim Suspension (i.e. suspension from classes and other privileges or activities or from the University) until resolution of a case.
-Interim Measures are available to all parties.
+These measures may include, but are not limited to, no contact orders, academic accommodations, changes in supervisor or work location, social restrictions, changes in parking locations, increased security, and/or emotional and other support.
+An accused student may be issued an Interim Suspension (i.e. suspension from classes, and other privileges or activities or from the University until resolution of a case.

-If the Respondent is a member of the University a No Contact Order may be issued to all parties involved by the University.
-This will prohibit communication between the parties both verbally and in writing.
-If a student has been the victim of domestic or dating violence, stalking, or sexual abuse they also should consider obtaining a restraining order from the New Jersey Superior Court.
+If the Respondent is a member of the University, a No Contact Order may be issued to all parties involved by the University.
+This will prohibit communication between the parties, both verbally and in writing.
+If a student has been the victim of domestic or dating violence, stalking or sexual abuse, they also should consider obtaining a restraining order from the New Jersey Superior Court.

 The University has authority to issue an interim suspension to a Respondent from its program or activity on an emergency basis where the University determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered harassment justifies a removal.
-When determining whether an interim suspension is warranted factors such as the severity of the allegations, the potential risk to the community, and the Respondent's past behavior will be taken into consideration.

-Interim suspension remains in effect until responsibility and sanctions have been determined and any appeals have been resolved.
+interim suspension remains in effect until responsibility and sanctions have been determined and any appeals have been resolved.

 Upon placing the student on interim suspension, the dean or designee must immediately forward a formal complaint to the Title IX Coordinator.

-The Title IX Coordinator will then assemble a student conduct committee not including the Coordinator and the Committee will conduct a hearing within 15 calendar days of the notice to the student of the interim suspension.
+The Title IX Coordinator will then assemble a student conduct commit ee, not including the Coordinator, and the Commit ee will conduct a hearing within 15 calendar days of the notice to the student of the interim suspension.

-A student placed on interim suspension may request reconsideration of the interim suspension in writing to the dean or their designee and must provide evidence that s/he is not a risk to safety and order.
-The dean or their designee will review the request and any information contained therein.
-If the dean or their designee upholds the interim suspension after reviewing the student request, the student may appeal that decision in writing within five (5) days of receiving notice to the Office of the Provost explaining why the decision was incorrect.
+A student placed on interim suspension may request reconsideration of the interim suspension in writing to the dean or his designee and must provide evidence that s/he is not a risk to safety and order.
+The dean or designee will review the request and any information contained therein.
+If the dean or his designee upholds the interim suspension after reviewing the student request, the student may appeal that decision, in writing, within five (5)days of receiving notice to the Office of the Provost explaining why the decision was incorrect.